We worked to understand what matters most to the local community. We also completed an Environment Effects Statement to finalise the Freeway design.

 - Drooping Sheoak.

-We’ll also be planting shrubs and grasses along the Freeway.
+We also planted shrubs and grasses along the Freeway.

 View the final design of the Freeway from: